openspeedrun/osr-backend/README.md

 &nbsp;
 ### Building
+#### Notes

+The output of the builds are stored in the `out/` directory.

+If the directory doesn't exist, it will be created automatically.

+The output will be called `osr-server`.

 #### Debug
-To build a debug build run
+To build a debug build, run the folllowing
 ```
 dub build
 ```
-in the root directory of this project.
+in the root directory of the project.

 #### Release
-To build a release build run
+To build a release build, run the folllowing
 ```
 dub build -b release --compiler=ldc2
 ```
+in the root directory of the project.

 &nbsp;
 ## Running OpenSpeedRun